Neon-Discord/NeonBOT/README.md

 #### NOTE:

-You can change the bot prefix, the announcements and welcome channels id in the `config/setting.json` file.
+You can change the bot prefix, the announcements and welcome channels IDs in the `config/setting.json` file.

 ## Contributors